 Claude: Haiku, Sonnet, and Opus

-Claude offers three model tiers — Haiku, Sonnet, and Opus.
+Claude offers three model tiers: Haiku, Sonnet, and Opus.
 Haiku is the lightest and fastest.
 Sonnet is the default for most users and handles the majority of tasks well.
-Opus is the most capable, and interestingly, it can actually use fewer tokens than Sonnet on hard problems because it tends to get to the right answer in fewer steps.
+Opus is the most capable for solving more complex problems.

 ChatGPT: GPT-5 series